 - Use a large wall or other large space to display the letters of the alphabet.
 Then display the words under each letter.
 See the pictures to the right for examples.
 The top picture is from my seventh-grade math class and the next picture is from my fourth-grade classroom.

-- Create unit specific or topic-specific boards on poster board.
-This method is great if you do have limited space.
+- Create unit-specific or topic-specific boards on poster boards.
+This method is great if you have limited space.
 See the picture on the bottom right for an example.

 - I’ve also made a portable word wall with butcher paper wrapped around a clothes hanger (kind of like the hanger is wearing a long t-shirt).
 I mostly used this method for my science words because I already had one, sometimes two, large word walls.

 How Do I Use a Math Word Wall?

 Through my 16 years in education, I have learned that students retain vocabulary much better when they review the words weekly through a variety of activities.
 The word wall will then become an integral part of your instruction when used regularly.

 One of the activities with which I have found a great deal of success is called “I’m Thinking of a Word Wall Word.”
 Once a week, I take 5 – 10 minutes out of the day to review the words.
 I choose a word to define and say, “I’m thinking of a word wall word that means (insert the definition here).”
 I then ask students to raise their hands to respond with the correct word.
 I repeat the process for 4 – 9 additional words.
 Over time, with regular use of this activity, my students have become more proficient with their math vocabulary.

 This is just one of the many ways a math word wall can help your students become more proficient with their math vocabulary and terms.
 Want more activities and ideas?
 Click the image below to download a free eBook!